Minnesota Vikings boat party scandal: Bryant McKinnie

 McKinnie allegedly picked up a naked woman, placed her on the bar and performed cunnilingus on her in front of the crew and other guests.
 In a June 2013 Reddit Ask Me Anything thread, Fred Smoot referred to this act as "runnin through the okra patch".
 Later that evening McKinnie and three other men were spotted sitting in deck chairs receiving fellatio from four women, which was also observed by the crew in a public area of the boat.

 Zygi Wilf

-"Lack of discipline will no longer be tolerated at any level.
+In response to the events of the scandal becoming public, Vikings owner Zygi Wilf stated that "Lack of discipline will no longer be tolerated at any level.
 The events of the past week are unacceptable.
 If there was any sense that we would look the other way regarding this type of behavior, I want to make it extremely clear that this behavior will never be tolerated again."